tonethar/IGM-330-Fall-2018/projects/project-3.md

     - Also utilize at least one custom MVVM component, created by you (don't just re-use what we did in the exercises)
 2) Ajax - use jQuery.ajax(), XHR, Fetch or [Axios](https://github.com/axios/axios)
 3) Use at least 1 ES6 custom class, written by you:
-    - for example, if your web service was downloading and displaying state parks, you could create a class called `StatePark` to model the data
+    - for example, if your web service was downloading and displaying state parks in a list, you could create a class called `StatePark` to model the data
-4) Converntions and structure:
+4) Conventions and structure:
     - All code is an external JavaScript files
     - ES6 module pattern preferred
     - `let` and `const` must be used to declare variables